pgroonga/pgroonga.github.io/reference/streaming-replication.md

 149261/149261 kB (100%), 1/1 tablespace
 ```

-## [normal] Add some streaming replication configurations to `postgresql.conf` on slaves
+## [normal] Add some streaming replication configurations to `postgresql.conf` on standbys

 This is a normal step.

-Add the following replica configurations to `postgresql.conf` on only slaves:
+Add the following replica configurations to `postgresql.conf` on only standbys:

   * `hot_standby = on`

     * See also [PostgreSQL: Documentation: Replication][postgresql-hot-standby].

-Slaves:
+Standbys:

 `/var/lib/pgsql/9.6/data/postgresql.conf`: